chistodex/tssadtools/README.md

 **TSSAdminTools.ps1** - is a collection of powershell scripts and commandlets for interfacing with a collection of scripts often performed remotely or locally.

-Mileage Google Sheet that will calculate your monthly mileage [Mileage Sheet](https://docs.google.com/spreadsheets/d/1fAAr9Fh9f4HQsTxY1TbzslgLfzt5aWVaggU-xe6F4vQ/copy)
+Mileage Google Sheet that will calculate your monthly mileage.
+Make copy here:
+[Mileage Sheet](https://docs.google.com/spreadsheets/d/1fAAr9Fh9f4HQsTxY1TbzslgLfzt5aWVaggU-xe6F4vQ/copy)